Sponsored by Tenaya Lodge

 For large groups traveling together, like multiple families or multi generational families, you’ll love the Tenaya Lodge Cottages.

 They are part of a duplex or triplex cottage building nestled into the Sugar Pine and Incense Cedar forest offering a more secluded mountain getaway, but just a short walk from the main lodge.

 It feels like a cozy neighborhood, and you still have access to all the lodge amenities.

 The duplex (cottage room) or triplex (cottage suits) offer you your own space within a group travel experience.

 Your group could rent out the entire cottage, but still have two or three separate sleeping areas.
 It’s a clever accommodation offering from Tenaya Lodge.

-There will be a communal Explorer Clubhouse and s’more fire pits.
+There are communal Explorer Clubhouses and s’more fire pits.

 You can also access everything in the main lodge.
 They come with a refrigerator and a microwave and a covered porch.

 Other Things to Love about Tenaya Lodge Yosemite